memorius/policy-auction/README-datastructures.txt

 tags:
   Tags that can be applied to policies, e.g. "capital gains tax".
 Policies can have any number of tags.
   We don't try very hard to prevent duplicate IDs for the same name (if people assign them at the same time) - we need to be able to merge tags anyway, so we'll just have a background process to merge duplicates.
+  - policies_<policyID>: has limited TTL, inserted when assigning a tag to a policy, and reinserted occasionally by a background process, so we don't need to worry about lost inserts or deletes when adding/removing tags from policies.
-  - Renaming tags: add new entry to misc["tags-by-name"], then delete old entry, then update "tags".
+  - Renaming tags: add new entry to memcache["tags-by-name"], then delete old entry, then update "tags".
   - Merging/deleting tags:
     - Loser tag gets its ID replaced or removed from all policy records, setting "deleted" and "last_used" fields on loser tag if we find any.
     - If there was nothing to replace:
-      - If last_used is more than GC_GRACE_SECONDS ago, delete it from tags.
+      - If last_used is more than GC_GRACE_SECONDS ago, delete row from tags.
       - Else set last_used and leave record in tags for now.
-    - Winner of merges is in misc["tags-by-name"].
+    - Winner of merges is in memcache["tags-by-name"].

 policies:
   Policy current config and calculated totals.
   - total_votes: cached count that resulted from the last policy_new_votes change.
 Any operation that changes policy_new_votes will then read back, calculate and write this column, with the write timestamp set to the time we started the read back.
 Also, we'll have a periodic background process (say, every few minutes) that recalculates it - last resort protection against failures in the recalc following any given update.
   - finalized_votes: This is the count of all the votes that have been "finalized" and copied to "policy_vote_history", i.e. they are old enough that we can be sure that all writes have arrived and conflicts are resolved.
 This provides the base value to which increments in policy_new_votes are added when recalculating policies.total_votes.
 The timeUUID is the "version" from the latest vote included in the count - in a single column because it's critical they're always updated atomically together.
   - state: normally "active" which means it's available for user votes.
 Other states: "deletion-pending", "deleted".
   - Deleting a policy (e.g. due co conflict at creation - see user_policy_votes; or for abusive stuff): just set the state to "pending-deletion".
 The background processes take care of the rest.
-Also try to delete from misc["active-policies"] (makes immediately invisible) but ignore failure, but background process will tidy up if this write fails.
+Also try to delete from memcache["active-policies"] (makes immediately invisible) but ignore failure, but background process will tidy up if this write fails.
   - Set tags.last_used when assigned.

 user_policy_votes: